-Potatoes - one of the world’s staple starches, this versatile tuber can be handled and transformed in so many ways.
-While there are more than 200 varieties in the USA alone and 4,000-5,000 in the whole world, each of those falls into one of the 7 different types: russet, red, white, yellow, blue/purple, fingerling, and petite.
+Potatoes - one of the world’s staple starches - this versatile tuber can be handled and transformed in so many ways.
+While there are more than 200 varieties in the USA alone and 4,000/5,000 in the whole world, each of those falls into one of the 7 different types: russet, red, white, yellow, blue/purple, fingerling, and petite.
 Each falls into one of the three textural categories, used for a different purpose - starchy, waxy, and all-purpose.
 Keep on reading for an in-depth guide to everyone’s favourite vegetable.

-The 3 main categories they fall into
+The 3 main categories of potato

 Starchy potatoes are good for baking and frying, high in starch and low in moisture.
 With an absorbent and fluffy texture, it means they can easily absorb fats, dairy, and other flavours.
 If you’re unsure whether the potato you have is a starchy one, try pricking it: a starchy potato will release a milky liquid.
 These are perfect for baked potatoes, hash browns or frying for crispy potatoes.
 Although if you’re mashing do be careful to not overwork them as they can turn gluey.